What is a parochial vicar in the catholic church

 Do priests have to be virgins ?
 There’s a long church history on the question of celibacy and the clergy , some of which you can see in the New Catholic Encyclopedia: bit.ly/bc-celibacy.
 So no, virginity is apparently not a requirement, but a vow of celibacy is.

-You might be interested: First catholic church in the world
+You might be interested: Catholic church chicago downtown

 Who is higher than a vicar?